Explore Pembrokeshire

 Overview

-Why Visit Saundersfoot?
+Why Visit Saundersfoot, Pembrokeshire?

 Saundersfoot is one of those Pembrokeshire villages that gets under your skin.
 A working harbour turned charming seaside destination, it combines a beautiful sandy beach with a lively restaurant scene, excellent coastal walking and a relaxed atmosphere that makes it ideal for a full day out from South View Glamping near Pembroke.